Chandaluri-Lokesh/Online-Out-Paas-Service-OOPS-/README.md

 # Application Name: Online Out Pass Service (OOPS)

 ## Overview
-This application is designed to manage student and teacher leave requests, with role-based access for students, teachers, and wardens.
-It provides a user-friendly interface for logging in and handling leave applications.
+Online Out Pass Service (OOPS) is a role-based leave and out-pass management system for students, teachers, and wardens.
+It provides a simple interface for users to request, approve, or reject leave applications efficiently.
+The system currently stores user details in an Excel file and can be expanded with database integration in the future.

 ## Features
 - **Student Page:** Allows students to request leaves.